 Through the Summer months he, and his partner Mandy, can be found with their mobile gallery of Ian’s original oil paintings and prints at many shows around the country, all with an automotive nature, including ‘Americana’, the AACI’s Spring, Summer and Late Summer Nationals, the NSRA’s Fun Run, Nostalgia Nationals, and Hot Rod Supernationals, the NASC’s Street Rod Nationals and Neil’s Spring Nationals at Drayton Manor, and the VHRA’s Vintage Nationals to name just a few .
 So should you have the inclination, you can meet Ian and Mandy in person.
 They are an easily approachable couple both with warm and welcoming personalities.
 And you might even get the chance to watch Ian work on his latest painting.

 Most commissions are motoring based and will recall a favourite car, truck or bike, or favourite motoring adventure or fantasy.
 He often works from customers’ photographs, but is equally happy to source material of his own.
 As well as producing one-off paintings for individual customers, he will take on corporate commissions.

-He is happy to paint any subject based on customers’ requirements, in fact he often receives commissions for animal portraits, single & family portraits, and favourite personal landscapes & seascapes.
+He is happy to paint any subject based on customers’ requirements, he’s received commissions for animal portraits, single & family portraits, and favourite personal landscapes & seascapes.
 Though there’s no denying his particular reputation for affordable paintings of British & American classics, as well as hot rods, custom cars, kit cars, chopper bikes & trikes, along with racing & competition cars & bikes.

 For anyone wanting to capture a cherished possession, an Ian Guy original can be bought for less than £400, while prints start at around £25